akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge02.md

 ## Introduction

-When it comes to publishing a website to the Internet, we need to keep in mind a few basics:
+When it comes to publishing a website to the Internet, we need to keep in mind a few basics:<br\>
 Web Browsers (Microsoft Edge, Google Chrome, Mozilla Firefox etc) are the general clients used to interact with Web Sites.
 For a Web Browser to load a web site, generally you need the following:
 - A Domain Name
   - This lets your Web Browser take ***www.contosomasks.com*** and turn that into an IP Address to then talk to.